-October 2022
+October 2024

-September 1, 2022
+September 1, 2024

-On behalf of the Board of Directors and the leadership of the College, we are pleased to present the 2022 Annual Security Report for West Georgia Technical College.
+On behalf of the Board of Directors and the leadership of the College, we are pleased to present the 2024 Annual Security Report for West Georgia Technical College.
 At West Georgia Tech, we consider the safety and security of students, employees and visitors a top priority.
-We have many layers of protection in place on each of our campuses and site locations and take planning, training and appropriate action when necessary to ensure our College maintains a respected level of safety.
+We have many layers of protection in place on each of our campuses and site locations and take planning, training and appropriate action when necessary to ensure our college maintains the utmost level of safety.

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is a federal statute requiring colleges and universities participating in federal financial aid programs to maintain and disclose campus crime statistics and security information.
-As our annual security report shows, our campus is consistent year after year in our security.
+As our annual security report shows, our campus is consistent year after year.
 We have remained well-served through continued coordination with local agencies and are proud of the collaborative efforts across our seven-county service area.
-The WGTC police department participates in a robust training regimen each year to ensure they have the current knowledge and skills needed to best serve our students, faculty, staff and visitors.
+The WGTC Police Department participates in a robust training regimen each year to ensure they have the current knowledge and skills needed to best serve our constituents.
+The College continues to evaluate new systems and resources as technology opportunities grow.